Legal

 Fablum is developed and published by Mad Bunnies (eenmanszaak), Kometenstraat, 1223 CM Hilversum, The Netherlands.
 KvK: 42018802.

-We are the data controller responsible for your data when you use the Fablum app.
+We are the data controller responsible for your data when you use the Fablum app, except for the personal data Apple and Google process to handle your in-app purchase, where Apple and Google act as independent controllers (see “In-app purchases” below).

 We are not required to appoint a Data Protection Officer under GDPR Art.
 37, as we do not carry out large-scale processing, systematic monitoring, or processing of special categories of data.